Jovan11111/Jwitter/docs/SSU/login.md

 - The user must fill in both fields (username and password) before attempting to log in.
 - The system must be protected against **SQL injection** and other types of attacks.
 - The functionality must include a **forgot password** modal.
-- The login functionality must be implemented in the first phase of development.

 ## 2.4.
 Preconditions